 Small group discussion of what it feels like to delight a customer and how that impacts on their day and their role.

 Here we will introduce some of the phrases we have collected over the years that help defuse tricky situations.

 We will also ask you if you have any favourite phrases that you know work.

-At the end of the training programme, we will collate these in a booklet and distribute them to everyone.
+At the end of the customer service training programme, we will collate these in a booklet and distribute them to everyone.